The Mill

 A very fine impression of this great rarity, printed in black/brown ink with a slight veil of plate tone.

 Whistler attempted in his Amsterdam etchings to use extensive etching and drypoint lines to create the atmospheric changes in tone which he achieved in the Venice group through plate tone.
 Doing so, he created extremely delicate plates, which could only produce a few impressions before the plate became unusable.
-Thus the Amsterdam set plates are extremely rare, and The Mill is among the rarest of the group – in fact this is the only impression we know of to reach the market in the past 30 years.

 Critics have viewed The Mill as a paean to Rembrandt, which it surely is, but one wonders whether Whistler might have also thought of the etchings of Van Ostade, particularly those showing the shadowy indoor settings (such as The Barn), with workers or peasants merging into the darkness.
 Whistler’s brilliant chiaroscuro etchings (such as Doorway and Vine, or the Nocturne: Furnace of the Venice Set) come to mind also – here the light of day illuminates windmills in the horizon.